How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 Additional constraints: a maximum of two children per bedroom, and children of different genders must have separate bedrooms once either child is age 5 or older.

 Measure every bedroom you plan to designate for a foster child before your home study.
 If a bedroom falls short, you have options: reconfigure the room, reconsider which room you designate, or discuss with your social worker whether adjacent spaces can be considered.
-Discovering the shortfall on inspection day gives you no options except delay.
+Discovering the shortfall on inspection day can mean a delay while you address it.

 Egress Windows

 If you are planning to use a basement bedroom for a foster child, inspect every window in that room.
-Original construction from the 1970s or 1980s typically did not include egress-compliant windows.
-Retrofitting a basement window to egress standard typically costs $800–$2,000 per window depending on wall construction.
-Discovering this requirement on inspection day means 4–8 weeks of renovation and re-inspection before your file advances.
+Original construction from the 1970s or 1980s may not include egress-compliant windows.
+Retrofitting can require renovation and re-inspection; cost and timing depend on the property.

 Smoke Alarms and Carbon Monoxide Detectors

-Smoke alarms are required on every level of the home, including the basement.
-Carbon monoxide detectors are required on every level where people sleep, and where an attached garage, gas appliance, or solid fuel heating system is present.
+Smoke alarms are required on every level of the home, including the basement, and near sleeping areas.
+Carbon monoxide detectors are also required as applicable to the home and its sleeping areas.

 Test every smoke alarm before your inspection.
 Alarms older than 10 years should be replaced — your social worker will notice manufacturing dates.
 CO detectors have a 5–7 year lifespan; check yours.